bmduffy/devstack-env/README.md

 ### Prerequisites

-You can choose any VM software you like.
+**Install VirtualBox:** You can choose any VM software you like.
 I pefer VirtualBox, I have had more experience with it, and it seems to play well with Centos 7.
 The following steps worked for me when installing VirtualBox.

 For more information go